Sophia Duleep Singh: Later life and activism

-Singh eventually received a place of honour in the suffragette movement alongside Emmeline Pankhurst.
-Her sole aim in life, which she attained, was the advancement of women.
-Queen Victoria had given Singh an elaborately-dressed doll named Little Sophie, which became her proud possession, and, near the end of her life, she gave the doll to Drovna, her housekeeper's daughter.

 Achievements

-In 1928 royal consent was given to the Equal Franchise Act enabling women over age 21 to vote on a par with men.
-In 1930, Sophia was President of the Committee tasked with providing flower decorations at the unveiling of the Emmeline and Christabel Pankhurst Memorial in Victoria Tower Gardens.
-Despite some reports, Sophia was not the President of the Suffragette Fellowship, which was established in 1930, after the death of Emmeline Pankhurst.
+In 1928 royal assent was given to the Equal Franchise Act enabling women over age 21 to vote on a par with men.
+In 1930, Sophia was president of the Committee tasked with providing flower decorations at the unveiling of the Emmeline and Christabel Pankhurst Memorial in Victoria Tower Gardens.
+Despite some reports, Sophia was not the president of the Suffragette Fellowship, which was established in 1930, after the death of Emmeline Pankhurst.
 In the 1934 edition of Who's Who, Singh described her life's purpose as "the advancement of women".
 She espoused causes of equality and justice far removed from her royal background, and played a significant role at a crucial point in the history of England and India.